wolverine16/ExData_Plotting1/README.md

 to a png file.
 Each function file has details on the type of graph it generates and the assumptions made by the functions.

 The R Scripts assume that the file with the dataset - household_power_consumption.txt - is in the working directory.
 The scripts can be sourced and run in RStudio.
-They will generate a plot png file in the working directory with same name as the function.
+They will generate a plot png file in the working directory with the same name as the function.

 ## Assignment Details